 The biggest mistake every traveller makes is not buying travel insurance.
-I get it – it seems like accidents never happen.
+We get it – it seems like accidents never happen.
 What are the chances right?
 That is, until it happens.

-Having been in your position, I know what it’s like.
-The insurance industry is set up to be confusing which is why we’ll be jumping into the details of where to buy the best travel insurance.
+Having been in your position, we know what it’s like.
+The insurance industry is set up to be confusing which is why we’ll be jumping into the details of where to buy travel insurance.

 Read more travel tips